Mauser M 98: Safety

-As standard the Mauser M 98 rifle features the traditional Mauser 98 three-position safety attached at the rear of the bolt which operating lever can be flicked from right (safety on, bolt locked) to middle (safety on, bolt can be opened for reloading), to left (ready to fire) but only when the rifle is cocked, otherwise the safety will not move.
-The safety secures the firing pin.
-The safety can only be released by firing the rifle with the safety set in the ready to fire position or by closing the cocked bolt with a previously pulled trigger that must be kept pulled back during the closing operation.
-Disengaging the safety by closing the bolt is only possible with the safety set in the ready to fire position.
-The safety catch lever is quite large, making it easy to operate but posing a problem for mounting telescopic sights very low above the receiver whilst retaining good operability of the safety catch leaver.
+The Mauser M 98 rifle features the traditional Mauser three-position safety located at the rear of the bolt.
+Operating the safety mechanism can be done by switching the catch towards the right (safety on, bolt locked), the middle (safety on, bolt can be opened for reloading), and to the left (ready to fire).
+The rifle must be cocked, otherwise the safety will not move.
+The safety itself secures the firing pin and the safety can only be released by firing the rifle while ready to fire or by closing the cocked bolt with a previously-pulled trigger that must be kept pulled back during the closing operation.
+Disengaging the safety by closing the bolt is only possible with the safety set in the ready position.

-The Mauser M 98 rifle series can also be ordered with an optional Mauser horizontal 3-position safety with locking lever to ensure good operability of the safety catch leaver with low mounted aiming optics.

 Barrel

 The standard barrel length is 600 mm (23.62 in) for the M 98 and 620 mm (24.41 in) for the M 98 Magnum variant.

-Other barrel lengths are available upon request for the M 98 and M 98 Magnum variant, subject to availability.

-As an option the rifles can be ordered with an integral barrel.
-This is a barrel with a quarter rib, sight bases and a sling swivel mounting machined out of a solid barrel blank.
+Other barrel lengths are available upon request for the M 98 and M 98 Magnum variant.
+As an option, the rifles can be ordered with an integral barrel with a quarter rib, sight base, and a sling swivel.

-Ammunition feeding

-The internal magazine of the M 98 system consists of an integral box machined to match the cartridge for which the rifle was being chambered, with a detachable floorplate, that can hold up to 5 standard sized rifle cartridges.
-The magazine can be loaded with single rounds by pushing the cartridges into the receiver top opening.
-The magazine can be unloaded by operating the bolt (the safety should for safety reasons be set to the middle position for this) or in case of mechanical problems by opening the magazine floorplate.

-The Mauser M 98 internal magazine has a 5+1 magazine capacity in standard calibers and 4+1 in magnum calibers.

 Sights

-An express iron sight line with one standing and two folding leaves zeroed for 50, 100 and 150 meters are standard.
+The iron sights are direct and zeroed at 50, 100 and 150 meters.
 A Rigby-style diopter sight is also available.
-The M 98 rifle system is factory prepared for swing-off telescopic sight mounts (bases in square bridge).
+The rifle is assembled with swing-off telescopic sight mounts.